Cry-Baby #1: Jason Marin

 According to Richard, Jason then knocked on the door to confront him about sending the text.

-A neighbour heard Richard's screams and came out to try and help.
+A neighbor heard Richard's screams and came out to try and help.
 She attempted to pull Jason's face away from Richard's crotch, but was unable to do so.
-A second neighbour, who had also heard the screams, came out and managed to separate them.
+A second neighbor, who had also heard the screams, came out and managed to separate them.